 If you don’t yet have a Local Services ad, you can sign up to reach more customers.

 You can receive leads either as inbound calls or messages from potential customers.
 In both cases, you'll be notified about new leads through a mobile app notification on your phone (if you have the app installed).
 Touch the notification to see more details about the lead in the app.
 You'll also receive an email with a clickable link to see lead details in your lead inbox on desktop.

-In addition to receiving emails and notifications, you can sign in to your Local Services ads account and see new leads in the app and web inbox at any time.
+In addition to receiving emails and notifications, you can sign in to your Local Services Ads account and see new leads in the app and web inbox at any time.

 The number displayed on your ad is a Google forwarding number.
 When potential customers call this number, the call will be forwarded to your actual business number.
 When you get a call from your ad, you’ll hear the message: “Call from Google.”
-That way, you’ll know which customers your ad is bringing in.Note that all inbound calls from customers via the Google forwarding number are recorded by Google to improve quality and support policies and research (and customers are notified of this by a pre-recorded message immediately before you hear the “Call from Google” notification).
-Learn more about Local Services data
+That way, you’ll know which customers your ad is bringing in.Note that in the US and Canada, all inbound calls from customers via the Google forwarding number are recorded by Google to improve quality and support policies and research (and customers are notified of this by a pre-recorded message immediately before you hear the “Call from Google” notification).
+Learn more about Local Services Ads data

 When a consumer submits a new message lead, you'll be notified through a mobile app notification on your phone and receive an email.
 You can respond to the new lead in one of three ways: